Joseph Gutnick: Landmark defamation case

 Gutnick sued Dow Jones and Company in the Supreme Court of Victoria for defamation regarding an article published about him in Barron's Online in the year 2000.
 It was one of the first international legal cases involving defamation on the internet.

 The case was highly controversial and the subject of much commentary from legal analysts.

 The case was appealed by the author, William Alpert, to the UN under the right of direct petition for individuals.
 With the prospect of that appeal, prepared by Geoffrey Robertson QC, Tim Robertson SC, London-based Human Rights lawyer Mark Stephens and Sydney-based lawyer Paul Reidy, the case was settled on 15 November 2004.
 Dow Jones settled the case, agreeing to pay Gutnick some of his legal fees.

 Bankruptcy

 On 8 July 2016 Gutnick declared himself bankrupt with debts of over $275 million.

 Sports administration career

 Melbourne Football Club President

 Gutnick held the position of President of the Melbourne Football Club, which is a professional Australian rules football club that competes in the Australian Football League (AFL), Gutnick served in the role from 1996 until 2001.
-Gutnick replaced previous club president Ian Ridley.
 Gutnick held the role of president of the club until 18 December 2001, when he was ousted in a majority vote by the board of the club in the board election with 65 percent majority of the votes for Gabriel Szondy's “Team Vision” ticket in support for Gutnick to be ousted against 35 per cent with Gutnick's “Melbourne First” ticket in support for Gutnick to remain in the role as president.
 Gutnick was then replaced by Gabriel Szondy.